 You can use a simple desk or table and make some changes to it.
 Or if you can, build one yourself.
 Many people build their recording desks these days.

-Studio furniture comes at different sizes, shapes, and prices.
+Studio furniture comes in different sizes, shapes, and prices.
 Depending on your space, you may need to have a small desk.
 But if your studio has enough space for a bigger desk, it’s better.

 Studio desks are great because they are made for studios specifically.
-They have areas where you put studio monitors, places to install racks, slide drawers for MIDI keyboards, etc.
+They have areas where you put high-end studio monitors, places to install racks, slide drawers for MIDI keyboards, etc.

 For a home recording studio, a $200-$400 studio desk is pretty enough.
 But if you don’t want to spend money on a workstation, you can use any table you have at your home.

 More important is where you place your studio desk.
 This will be your working area.
-So, it must be comfortable and the best sounding place.
+So, it must be comfortable and the best-sounding place.

 Don’t place it in the center of your room.
 The best place for the workstation is against the wall.
-But make sure that there is some gap between the wall and desk.
+But make sure that there is some gap between the wall and the desk.
 A gap between 3.9″ and 7.8″ is enough.

-The reason you need a gap between desk and wall is studio monitors.
+The reason you need a gap between the desk and the wall is studio monitors.
 If a studio monitor is too close to the wall, it will cause problems.
 So, make sure there is some gap.